 Sonny: Do you believe that the public’s perception of magic has changed over the years, and if so in what way?

 Christopher: How the public perceives magic is always a product of the time.
 We can look at three different periods to see how the public has regarded magic differently.
-Let’s start in the sixteenth century when the first magic book, Reginald Scot’s Discoverie of Witchcraft was published in 1584.
+Let’s start in the sixteenth century.
+In 1584 Reginald Scot published Discoverie of Witchcraft.
 It was an expose to reveal the tricks behind and debunk the belief in what many people then considered to be witchcraft.
-Curiously the formal study of magic grew out of this book, published to show it’s not real.
+Curiously the formal study of magic grew out of this book.
+He published it to show it’s not real.

 ON MAGIC ETHICS